 Prince Adam’s transformation into He-Man in the Filmation cartoon

 As mentioned earlier, when Mattel released Prince Adam as a toy, they gave him a darker, maroon-colored vest.
 They also gave him a maroon version of the power sword.
-Adam was the first toy in the MOTU series to come with cloth accessories – his vest and his elastic belt.
+Adam was the first toy in the MOTU series to come with a cloth outfit – his vest and his elastic belt.
 The prototype version of Prince Adam is simply a hand-painted He-Man figure with the added cloth elements (images come from Grayskull Museum).

 From some catalog images, it’s possible that Prince Adam was originally going to come with the standard gray power sword that came with He-Man: